meta-llama/llama-stack/docs/getting_started.md

 ```
 python -m llama_stack.apis.safety.client localhost 5000
 ```

+Check out our client SDKs for connecting to Llama Stack server in your preferred language, you can choose from [python](https://github.com/meta-llama/llama-stack-client-python), [node](https://github.com/meta-llama/llama-stack-client-node), [swift](https://github.com/meta-llama/llama-stack-client-swift), and [kotlin](https://github.com/meta-llama/llama-stack-client-kotlin) programming languages to quickly build your applications.

 You can find more example scripts with client SDKs to talk with the Llama Stack server in our [llama-stack-apps](https://github.com/meta-llama/llama-stack-apps/tree/main/examples) repo.